 Realtime video and audio connectivity is provided using WebRTC.
 Connectivity during a call is peer-to-peer, except in a meeting with a lot of participants.
 In that case, you can make use of server-side components provided by Video Core.
 Information about who is available in a call is provided by a ‘presence’ service.

-The use of Kopano web meeting technology in other applications is provided by a combination of libraries and services together called KWM.
-For example, this technology is used to embed web meeting technology in Mattermost – and it also forms the basis for future video calling and conferencing features.
+The use of Kopano web meeting technology in other applications is provided by a combination of libraries and services bundled in the KWM project.
+For example, this technology is within our video calling and conferencing product Kopano Meet, but also used to embed web meeting technology in Mattermost.